Discovering...

 Morocco's 4G network covers most populated areas.
 Here is what to expect in each region.

 Casablanca, Marrakech, Rabat, Fes, Tangier, Agadir, Meknes.
 Full 4G from all carriers.
 5G available from Maroc Telecom in Casablanca, Rabat, and Tangier.
-Speeds of 20-100 Mbps common.
+Speeds of 20-100 Mbps are common.
 Dead zones are rare.

 Imlil, Toubkal base camp, Ait Bougmez, Dades Gorge.
 Maroc Telecom has the best mountain coverage.
 Expect 3G in valleys and loss of signal on high passes.
 Villages along main roads usually have coverage.
 Bring downloaded offline maps.